FLOL: Fast Baselines for Real-World Low-Light Enhancement: Proposed Method

 with $h,w$ the coordinates in the spatial domain, $u,v$ the coordinates in the frequency domain and $i$ is the imaginary unit. $X(u,v)$ are complex numbers composed of a real part, $R(X(u,v))$, and an imaginary part, $I(X(u,v))$.
 We can put these complex values either in the binomial form or in the polar form depending on its amplitude and phase components.

 As a result of other Fourier-based procedures \cite{deepfourier, uhdll, wang2023fourllie, lv2024fourier}, we know the following properties in the context of LLIE.
 First, the information on lightness is contained within the \emph{amplitude} component in the frequency domain.
 Secondly, Fourier-based models are capable of extracting \emph{global information} contained in the input image without introducing a large amount of parameters.
 This fact is important if we want to run our model on low memory devices.

-Hence, we design our model in two different steps (please see Fig. \ref{fig:3}).
-The first step, the \emph{Fourier Illumination Enhancement (FIE)} consists on increasing illumination level and retrieving the clear image $\mathbf{x}$ from the dark input $\mathbf{y}$, by enhancing its amplitude component in the Fourier frequency space.
-The output from this stage is $\mathbf{x}_{lol}$, and serves as input of the next stage.

-The second step or \emph{Denoiser stage} consists on removing noise, color imperfections and artifacts, by using the Signal-to-Noise-Ratio (SNR) map~\cite{snr_net} to tackle noise, color imperfections and artifacts, emphasizing details recovery.
-The output will be the reconstructed clean image $\hat{\mathbf{x}}$.
+Hence, we design our end-to-end model with two different blocks (see Fig. \ref{fig:scheme}).
+The first step is the \emph{Fourier Illumination Enhancement (FIE)}, which increases the illumination level and estimates the clear image $\mathbf{x}$ from the dark input $\mathbf{y}$, by enhancing its amplitude component in the Fourier frequency space.
+The output of this part is $\mathbf{x}_{lol}$, and serves as the input of the next component.
+The second step, the \emph{Denoiser}, uses an SNR map~\cite{snr_net} to tackle noise, color imperfections and artifacts, emphasizing details recovery.
+The output is the reconstructed clean image $\hat{\mathbf{x}}$.